bhavy2908/calcul-air/README.md

 # Calcul-Air - The Air Calculator

 This `Neural Networking` project lets you perform basic mathematicial calculations in Air.
-For this it uses `openCV` to display a real-time feed and `mediapipe` to detect and track Hands
+For this it uses `openCV` to display a real-time feed and `mediapipe` to detect and track Hands.

 ## Prerequisites